liuty10/ListDirectory-LR/README.txt

 # ListDirectory-LR
-LR (List Directory) is a linux tool.
-It saves your frequently used directories in Linux.
-With LR, you can enter long path much easier.
-I have reimplemented LR from qcd.
+LR (List Directory) is a linux tool and it records your frequently used directories under Linux enviroment.
+With LR, you can enter long Directories much easier.

 1. How to install?
     $ git clone https://github.com/liuty10/ListDirectory-LR.git ./lr